pdfpc/pdfpc/README.rst

 ----------------------

 To allow fast changes between the different slides of the presentation the pdf pages are prerendered to memory.
-The small white line on the bottom of the presenter screen indicates how many percent of the slides have been pre-rendered already.
+The progress bar on the bottom of the presenter screen indicates how many percent of the slides have been pre-rendered already.
 During the initial rendering phase this will slow-down slide changes, as a lot of cpu power is used for the rendering process in the